 The problem many people encounter during a mid-life crisis, however, is they hold on to their youth instead of acting in a way that is more fitting for their age.
-Whilst this newfound freedom or interest can bring joy, it may not necessarily help you to mature.
+Whilst this newfound freedom or interest can bring joy, it may not necessarily help you to mature and develop conscious awareness.

 Essentially, the explorer archetype forces you to evolve.
 It helps you to discover new interests, to find a different perspective and to acquire more knowledge.

 Unless you develop the explorer archetype, you will not mature or experience a rich quality of life.
-However, sometimes you need to call on the other attribute of the hero archetype – the warrior.
+However, sometimes you need to call on the other attributes of the hero archetype – the warrior and the lover.